vlphzinho/Sust-m-banking-c-/README.md

-# creating, from a simple banking system in C#, an incomplete banking system
+# creating, from a simple banking system in C#, an incomplete banking system,simulates a bank account, does not work

 options, pay, deposit, withdraw, exit,